These Dill Pickles turn out incredible every time and will be your go to pickle recipe.

 I don’t like any funky spices in my dill pickles and keep it very simple with fresh dill and garlic.
-To give it a bit of extra zip I use a 7% vinegar.
+I will use both 5% and 7% vinegar, depending on what is available.
+Traditionally I have used 5% in the past but have used 7% with great results.

 - small pickling cucumbers